momentohq/client-sdk-rust/example/programs/topic-subscriber/README.md

 ## Interesting Files in this Example

 - `src/models.rs` - this file holds the `struct` definition that will be deserialized.
-Make sure when posting sample payloads, that your example JSON looks like this
+Make sure when posting sample payloads that your example JSON has the below shape and data types.

   ```json
   {